 If you’re one of our many readers who are choosing between managed funds, here are some things you should consider when making your choice.

 Before choosing an investment fund, you should know what your risk profile is.
 There are different funds to suit the different risk tolerance levels of investors.

 Very broadly speaking, here are four common risk profiles:

 - Conservative: Low risk.
-A conservative investor primarily seeks to minimise risk and loss of their accumulated wealth.
+A conservative investor primarily seeks to minimise the risk and loss of their accumulated wealth.
 This investor is comfortable accepting lower returns for a higher degree of stability.